-2727 Conformance Testing
+Conformance Testing

-- A process established by NIST within its responsibilities of developing, promulgating, - and supporting FIPS for testing specific characteristics of components, products, - services, people, and organizations for compliance with a FIPS.
+A process established by NIST within its responsibilities of developing, promulgating, and supporting a FIPS for testing specific characteristics of components, products, services, people, and organizations for compliance with the FIPS.

-2731 Credential
+Credential

-- Evidence attesting to one's right to credit or authority.
-In this Standard, it is the PIV - Card or derived PIV credential associated with an individual that authoritatively binds an identity (and, optionally, additional attributes) to that individual.
+Evidence attesting to one's right to credit or authority.
+In this Standard, it is the PIV Card or derived PIV credential associated with an individual that authoritatively binds an identity (and, optionally, additional attributes) to that individual.

-2735 Cryptographic Key (Key)
+Cryptographic Key (Key)